hhvm/user-documentation/guides/hack/04-statements/17-switch.md

 a set of such statements, control drops through into any following case or default label.
 Thus, if all cases and the default end in `break` and there are no duplicate-valued case labels, the order of case and default labels is insignificant.

-In no `break` statement is seen for a case or default before a subsequent case label, default label, or the switch-terminating `}` is encountered, an implementation might issue a warning.
+If no `break` statement is seen for a case or default before a subsequent case label, default label, or the switch-terminating `}` is encountered, an implementation might issue a warning.
 However, such a warning can be suppressed by placing a source line containing the special comment `// FALLTHROUGH`, at the end of that case or default statement group.